ibm-cloud-docs/EventStreams/enabling_mirroring.md

 For more information about making the selection, see [Mirroring user controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).

-After the topic selection has been made, the target cluster shows the topics that have been selected for mirroring using the **Mirroring user controls** suffixed with the source cluster's alias.
+After the topic selection is completed, the target cluster shows the topics that are selected for mirroring using the **Mirroring user controls** suffixed with the source cluster's alias.